AhmedElshenawy0/AhmedElshenawy0/README.md

   <img src="https://github.com/mohamedabusrea/mohamedabusrea/blob/master/profile-img.png" align="right" width="25%"/>

-I'm a software developer who is passionate about creating technology to elevate people and help new developers to find the right path.
-Some technologies I enjoy working with include Javascript, ReactJS, React-Native, and Firebase.
+My name is Ahmed Elshenawy, a junior Mern stack developer who uses coding to operate on both front- and back-end systems.
+I am an ambitious and hardworking person, able to work with a variety of technology.
+I enjoy working with include Javascript, ReactJS, and MongoDB.

 - 🔭 I'm a mern stack developer
 - 💬 Ask me about **ReactJs and Frontend**